Cristóbal Torriente: Chicago American Giants

 Torriente played on the great Chicago American Giants teams of 1918–1925, and he was a member of the club when they were founding members of the Negro National League in 1920.
 Torriente led the American Giants to consecutive pennants from 1920 to 1922 while batting .411, .352, and .289 for these seasons.
 He won the inaugural Negro National League batting title in 1920 with a .411 average.
 He led the league in on-base percentage that year, along with in 1923 and 1924, each over .465.
 He also had an OPS of over 1.000 in four of his nine full seasons.
 In 1921, he participated in the second-ever postseason series held between black baseball teams, as the Giants faced the Eastern independent Hilldale Club.
 While the Giants lost the series three games to two (with one tie), Torriente hit a home run in Game 1.

+In 1923, Torriente was ejected from a game in the third inning after objecting to umpire Bert Gholston's call at second base.
+He reportedly used "awful" language, then threw dirt on the umpire's "newly creased trousers."

 Kansas City Monarchs

 Torriente was traded to the Kansas City Monarchs in 1926 and led the team with a .381 batting average.
 In the championship playoff series against his old American Giants teammates, Torriente logged a .407 batting average.
+His temper caused him to walk off the Monarchs in 1926 after a stolen diamond ring dispute.

 Detroit Stars

 Torriente briefly appeared for the Detroit Stars in 1920.
-Following a dispute involving a stolen diamond ring, he left the Monarchs and was later signed by the Detroit Stars, where he played from 1927 to 1928.
+Following the aforementioned dispute involving a stolen diamond ring, he left the Monarchs and was later signed by the Detroit Stars, where he played from 1927 to 1928.

 Last years

-Torriente, now primarily a pitcher again, played for the independent Gilkerson's Union Giants from 1929 to 1930.
+Torriente, now primarily a pitcher again, played for the independent Gilkerson's Union Giants from 1929 to 1931.
 In 1932, he appeared for the Atlanta Black Crackers and the Cleveland Cubs, independent teams at the time.
 Torriente finished his major league career with the Louisville Black Caps of the Negro Southern League, pitching a single game in relief.
 In 1938, Black Crackers manager Don Pelham unsuccessfully attempted to lobby Torriente to return to play, but no records exist of him retaking the field.